acuarica/evm/README.md

                              rmat into standard output
-  sevm sol <contract>        Decompile the contract into Solidity-like source sevm yul <contract>        Decompile the contract into Yul-like source[4] sevm config                Shows cache path used to store downloaded bytecode
+  sevm sol <contract>        Decompile the contract into Solidity-like source sevm yul <contract>        Decompile the contract into Yul-like source[4] sevm ercs <contract>       Try to detect supported ERCs in the bytecode contra
+                             ct based on function and events selectors sevm config                Shows cache path used to store downloaded bytecode sevm supported-ercs        Shows supported ERCs that can be detected

 Options:
   --version  Show version number                                       [boolean]